ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation: Conclusion

 \section{Conclusion}

-ECoLAD provides a deployment-oriented evaluation protocol for TSAD that makes compute reduction, CPU parallelism caps, throughput feasibility, and auditability explicit.
-Across automotive telemetry and public benchmarks, accuracy rankings shift under constrained execution, and throughput-feasible operating points can exclude otherwise competitive methods or require capacity reduction with measurable quality cost.
-Reporting throughput per tier and per dataset is necessary to expose backend-sensitivity and compute-reduction effects relevant to deployment decisions.
-ECoLAD complements accuracy-only leaderboards with a template for comparing detectors under deployment-relevant constraints.
+ECoLAD provides a deployment-oriented evaluation protocol for automotive time-series anomaly detection that makes compute reduction, CPU parallelism caps, throughput feasibility, and auditability explicit.
+Across automotive telemetry and public benchmarks, accuracy rankings shift under constrained execution and throughput feasible operating points can exclude otherwise competitive methods.
+Per tier, per dataset reporting exposes backend sensitivity and compute reduction effects invisible in pooled, accuracy only leaderboards.
+The protocol specification is hardware and dataset agnostic; practitioners can instantiate it on their own platform to obtain deployment relevant rankings before committing to a detector.